Early Childhood Education

 When not at school, she loves to visit with friends, travel and spend time in the outdoors: camping, hiking, biking, and working in the garden.

 Jordyn Turney was born and raised in the mountains of Arizona.
 She loved reading early on and went to a small public school that emphasized the importance of community, impressing on her the impact of caring teachers and close-knit, peaceful classrooms, which fall perfectly in line with the Montessori philosophy.
 Upon entering into the educational field, she quickly fell in love with the varied and unique personalities of the 3-6 age group.
-Helping young children learn grow into the people they will later become is one of the greatest privileges, and Jordyn couldn't imagine working with a more traditional educational philosophy.
+Helping young children learn grow into the people they will later become is one of the greatest privileges, and Jordyn couldn't imagine working with a more motivating and inspiring educational philosophy.

 Since moving to Idaho in 2013, Boise and the surrounding area has become Jordyn's adopted hometown.
 Jordyn spent a few years as a Montessori assistant and substitute; she went through AMS training for the 3-6 year old classroom in Montana and is fortunate to have landed at Rose Hill Montessori, doing her internship under the guidance of Christel Nordhausen.